 If your bankruptcy is approved your bankruptcy creditors are legally bound to stop charging interest, and in most cases they’ll be prohibited from contacting you or taking legal action to recover the debt.

 An official receiver will investigate your financial situation and payments towards your debts over the past few years.
 In Scotland, this is done by the Accountant in Bankruptcy.

 What is a bankruptcy offence?

 If you go bankrupt, the law sets out some things you can and can’t do.
 You must give the official receiver details of all your debts, assets and income.
 It’s a criminal offence to hide any assets or deliberately give an official receiver or the Accountant in Bankruptcy false information.

 - Changing the name of your business to try and hide your bankruptcy

 - Borrowing more than £500 from a creditor without telling them you’re bankrupt

 - Refusing to hand over documents the official receiver asks for

 It’s very important to be open and honest with the official receiver looking after your bankruptcy.

-Use our online Debt Remedy tool, for free, impartial advice on all kinds of debt problems and the best debt solution for you.
+Use our online debt advice tool, for free, impartial advice on all kinds of debt problems and the best debt solution for you.